phnthnhnm/evc/README.md

 #### Option 1: Run the precompiled Windows binary

 1. Go to the [latest releases page](https://github.com/phnthnhnm/evc/releases/latest).
-2. Download the `.zip` file for Windows.
+2. Download the `evc-version-windows-x64.zip` file.
 3. Extract it anywhere and run `evc.exe`.

 #### Option 2: Build from source